APPROVED LEGISLATION (RAMPA)

 Submission of two petitions to Regional Legislative Assembly of the Azores (ALRAA):

-“Protection of the Azores Sea through Marine Protected Areas (MPA), demanding more time for analysis and evaluation of the socioeconomic impact of the RAMPA proposal” with 1765 signatures.
+“Protection of the Azores Sea through MPAs, demanding more time for analysis and evaluation of the socioeconomic impact of the RAMPA proposal” with 1765 signatures.
 (See Petition) -

 October 16, 2023